AMAC. vs. AARP

 How Much Does It Cost to Join AARP?

-AARP membership fees are $16 per year in 2021, and a multi-year membership plan comes at a discounted rate.
+The standard AARP membership fee is $16 per year in 2023, and a multi-year membership plan comes at a discounted rate.
 There are no age restrictions to join.

 What Is AMAC?